thinking-with-computers/ludus-spec/README.md

 Tuple literals are also how Ludus represents arguments for function application.

+(In fact, function application is a special kind of general pattern matching.)

-###### Mostly-resolved design decision: Tuples, splats, variadic functions, and the stack
+###### Resolved design decision: Tuples, splats, variadic functions, and the stack
-This is a major design decision, and one I think has some important consequences for Ludus.
 Tuples cannot be splatted into.
 This means that every tuple has a statically known length at compile time.
 And that also means that every function call has an explicit arity at compile time.
 Moreoever, while there is an (easy, often-used) way to write variadic functions, every function has a collection of explicit, statically-known arities at compile time.
 This means we can catch "wrong number of arguments" errors at compile time.
 It means we can optimize pattern matching.
 And it also means that tuples, when we get to a VM, can be stored on the stack rather than on the heap (making them fast!).

 It's worth tracing the design space here, because the three langauges that are sources of inspiration here do things differently: